-Typeface is also an indicator of style and formality.
+Typeface: Typeface is also an indicator of style and formality.
 Formal scripts or romantic/antique fonts are used most often for formal invitations.
 For more casual affairs simple, clean scripts or are recommended.
 The wording of your invitation will also reflect the style of your wedding.

-Reply or Response Cards may take the form of a small printed card enclosed with a printed, stamped envelope.
+Reply or Response Cards: These may take the form of a small printed card enclosed with a printed, stamped envelope.
 They can also be in the form of a postcard, with the response on one side and the return address on the other.
 Make sure to place a stamp on your reply/response cards whatever form you choose.
 These enclosures are always included with every invitation so that each guest may respond to your invitation.

-Wedding Announcements.
-Very small weddings and elopements are the most common events for which printed wedding announcements are sent.
+Wedding Announcements: Very small weddings and elopements are the most common events for which printed wedding announcements are sent.
 These should be mailed as close to the actual wedding day as possible.
 Traditionally, the bride’s parents announce the event; however, both parents and the couple may wish to make the announcement.

-Ceremony Order of Service Programs can be smart additions to your ceremony and are especially helpful to guests of other religions who may not be familiar with your service.
+Ceremony Order of Service Programs: Programs can be very creative and smart additions to your ceremony and are especially helpful to guests of other religions who may not be familiar with your service.
 This is particularly true when the wedding is a mix of religions and cultures and not all guests are familiar with the liturgy or rituals.
 The programs may be embellished with ribbons, poetry and religious verses and may also contain the names of the wedding party, a personal message from the bride and groom and your address if you will be moving into a new residence.
 Ushers can hand programs to each guest as they are seated, or children can hand them out as guests arrive for the ceremony.
 Programs may also be placed in pews, on chairs, or in baskets by the door where your guests may help themselves.

-Thank You Cards can also be custom made to match your invitations.
+Thank You Cards: They can also be custom made to match your invitations.
 They may be ordered with your married names or they may also have only your first names, a monogram or, even more simply, just the first initial of your last name.
 Make arrangements to have these made along with your invitations to keep costs down.

-Price Ranges At Creative Designs by Mimi.
-Prices range from $5.00 to $15.00 per set, depending on your needs.
-A set includes invitation, a response card, applicable envelopes and additional inserts.
+Price Ranges At Creative Designs by Mimi: Prices range from $7- $15 per set, depending on your needs.
+A set includes the invitation, the response card, the response card envelope and the outer envelope.
+Any additional inserts can be ordered also according to your needs.
 There are many variations in each invitation, from paper, number of pieces enclosed, embellishments and design.